*GER Approved Course

 An overview of ministry in the Church, historically and currently, and its implications for those exploring the call to serve the Church in professional roles of ministry.
 This course includes self-reflection and discernment; ministry field experiences; an introduction to Church documents on ministry; an overview of the National Certification Standards for Lay Ecclesial Ministry.
 Prerequisite: Permission of instructor.

-*Th 110: The Catholic Faith: An Introduction to Theology – 3 credit hours
+*Th 110: Introduction to Ministry – 3 credit hours